Dyvil/Dyvil-Language-Reference/tools/dyvil-compiler.md

 3. `@configfile.txt` - loads the Compiler Configuration file from the path after the `@` symbol (relative to the directory from which the compiler was launched)
 4. `option=value` - sets the value of the option named `option` to the `value`.
 Possible options are listed below.

 Please note that it is currently not possible to pass list options like `libraries=[libs/,...]` as main arguments.
-However, it is possible to include multiple libraries into compilation by adding multiple options with the same option name:
+However, it is possible to include multiple libraries into compilation by adding more arguments:

 ```sh
 dyvilc libraries=libs/asm.jar libraries=libs/guava.jar